-Families selected from the waiting list are required to participate in an eligibility interview.
+Families selected from the waiting list are required to complete the application process on-line or participate in an eligibility interview.
+This is at the discretion of the PHA.

 The head of household and the spouse/cohead will be strongly encouraged to attend the interview together.
 However, either the head of household or the spouse/cohead may attend the interview on behalf of the family.
 Verification of information pertaining to adult members of the household not present at the interview will not begin until signed release forms are returned to the PHA.